 We host a Careers Fair every year in school where pupils have the opportunity to meet employers and individual professionals from a whole range of employment sectors and training providers.
 Pupils can find out about apprenticeships, further and higher education, and employment options.
 This careers fair runs through the school day, so all students can attend.

 We highly value contributions made by external employers to inform our students about the career pathways available to them.
-We find students engage very well with these events, for instance, CV writing and interview skills with employers built in to our Year 10 curriculum.
+We find students engage very well in these events.
+For instance, CV writing and interview skills with employers are built in to our Year 10 curriculum.

 We also support a variety of STEM events to give all students access to employers involved in Science, Technology, Engineering and Maths.

 In Corsham6th, students follow a comprehensive careers programme during core lessons which includes visiting speakers from universities, higher apprenticeship programmes, and more.
 Some topics may include opportunities and routes after school, gap years, volunteering, finance, networking and much more.